LukasWoodtli/WebPage/content/denavit_hartenberg_transformation.md

 | Link Offset | $d_j$      | Distance from origin of frame $\{j\}$ to $x_{j+1}$ axis along $z_j$ axis                                           | Constant or prismatic joint variable |
 | Joint Angle | $\theta_j$ | Angle between $x_j$ and $x_{j+1}$ about $z_{j-1}$ axis                                                             | Revolute joint variable or constant  |
 | Joint Type  | $\sigma_j$ | $\sigma_j = R$ for revolute, $\sigma_j = P$ for prismatic                                                          | Constant: $R=0$, $P=1$               |

+## Link Transformation

+The link transform is represented by a homogeneous transformation matrix $A$.

+It comprises four elementary transformations:

+- A rotation around the $Z$ axis
+- A translation along the $Z$ axis
+- A translation along the $X$ axis
+- A rotation around the $X$ axis